DomBito/muhcolors/README.md

  - considerably good performance;

 # Usage
-Change the parameters in arguments.py tweak the colors.
-The presets are all given by RGB and HSV/L values, since these are easy to undertand.
-The HSV/L (range: hue from 0° to 360°, saturation and value/lightness from 0% to 100%) are all converted to cylindrical CIEluv.
+Change the parameters in arguments.py to tweak the colors.
+The presets are all given by RGB and HSV/L values, since these are very simple to colorpick and understand.
+The HSV/L (range: hue from 0° to 360°, saturation and value/lightness from 0% to 100%) numbers are all converted to cylindrical CIEluv.
 Run
  > python makeLUT.py